huntdatacenter/docs/docs/administer-science/get-going/service-center.md

 We need a few bits of information to prepare your agreement:

-- Download the "[HUNT Cloud Services Agreement Form](/administer-science/agreements/overview/#required-information-2)" on your local machine (right click on the link and select "Save Link As...")
+- Download the "[HUNT Cloud Services Agreement Form](/administer-science/agreements/overview/#required-information-2)" on your local computer (right click on the link and select "Save Link As...")
 - Open the text file in Notepad, Word or a similar application and supply the required information.
 Field descriptions are included in the "Clarification of the form fields" under the link above.
-- Save the text file on your local machine and send ut the file from the data controller section of our [service desk](/govern-science/service-desk/data-controller-orders/#add-a-service-center).
+- Save the text file on your local computer and send ut the file from the data controller section of our [service desk](/govern-science/service-desk/data-controller-orders/#add-a-service-center).

 ::: tip NTNU